syncfusion-content/javascript-docs/js/api/ejRTE.md

         the displayed content.
 A rich text editor control provides users with a toolbar that helps them to apply rich text formats to the text entered in the text area. </p></textarea><script>
-    // Initializes the RTE with the doAction tools value specified.
+    // Initializes the RTE with the specified doAction tools value.
     $("#rteSample").ejRTE({ tools: {
             doAction: ["undo", "redo"]
             }